You already know managing Certificates of Insurance (COI) is a crucial part of protecting your business from unforeseen liability.

 Outsourcing tasks to a qualified partner ensure faster turnaround times and accuracy, as the company taking outsourced projects possesses the efficiency and expertise in completing the tasks since it is their core business.
 The processing of COIs is no longer considered “another task” on someone’s already busy to-do list and you will see your network compliance rates increase.

 When you outsource some of the time-consuming tasks, you get more time to focus on the core operations of your business that will drive business growth and revenue.
 Managing COI compliance is time-consuming and complex, yet it is critical to reduce your risk and protect your reputation.
-That is why more and more network managers are outsourcing certificates of insurance management, functions, and processes to experts who can handle it for them.
+That is why more and more network managers are outsourcing certificates of insurance management, functions, and processes to experts who can handle them.

 The COI expertise required to effectively, and efficiently, read and understand COI’s and documents can be difficult — and is likely not a core competency among your staff.